2020 Summer Olympics Parade of Nations: Parade order

-As the originator of the Olympics, the Greek team entered first, followed by the IOC Refugee Olympic Team, composed of refugees from several countries.
-The United States entered antepenultimately as the host of Los Angeles 2028, France entered penultimately as the host of Paris 2024, and finally the host nation Japan entered last.
-Despite Australia had recently been awarded as the host of Brisbane 2032 exactly 11 years to this day, Australia entered its natural position in the Japanese language order between El Salvador and Austria.
+As these protocol rules were approved before Brisbane was announced as the 2032 Summer Olympics host, Australia was not allocated to enter before the United States team and retained in its natural position in the Japanese language order between El Salvador and Austria.
+Zimbabwe, which has usually been the penultimate nation, was positioned between Singapore and Switzerland, appearing in the middle of the parade.
 All other teams entered in between in Gojūon order, based on the names of countries in Japanese.
 The names of the teams were announced in French, English, and Japanese, the official languages of the Olympic movement and the host nation, in accordance with Olympic Charter and International Olympic Committee (IOC) guidelines.

 The Republic of North Macedonia had previously competed under the provisional name of Former Yugoslav Republic of Macedonia, because of the disputed status of its official name.
-It was officially renamed to North Macedonia in February 2019 and the Olympic Committee of North Macedonia (NMOC) was officially adopted in February 2020.
-It was North Macedonia's first appearance at the Summer Olympics under its new name.
+It was officially renamed to North Macedonia in February 2019 following Prespa Agreement and the Olympic Committee of North Macedonia (NMOC) was officially adopted in February 2020.
+It was North Macedonia's first appearance at the Summer Olympics under its new name North Macedonia (北マケドニア Kita Makedonia).

 Several of the nations marched under their formal Japanese names.
 For example, the Great Britain delegation marched under the formal name Eikoku ("United Kingdom") rather than the better known informal Igirisu (イギリス), and China's delegation marched under Chūka Jinmin Kyōwakoku ("People's Republic of China") instead of the more common Chūgoku (中国).

+On 6 April 2021, North Korea announced that it would not participate in the 2020 Summer Olympics because of COVID-19 concerns.
+This marked North Korea's first absence from the Summer Olympics since 1988.
+North Korea (朝鮮民主主義人民共和国 Chōsen Minshushugi Jinmin Kyōwakoku, "Democratic People's Republic of Korea") would have marched between Tunisia and Chile.

 Teams and flagbearers

-On 4 March 2020, the IOC announced that each team can have the option to allow two flag bearers, one male and one female, in an effort to promote gender equality.
+On 4 March 2020, the IOC announced that each team can have the option to allow two flag bearers, one male and one female, in an effort to promote gender equality, after had been trialed in the 1980 Summer Olympics Parade of Nations.

 Below is a list of parading teams and their announced flag bearer(s), in the same order as the parade.
 This is sortable by team name, flag bearer's name, and flag bearer's sport.
 This was the first time the Parade of Nations was conducted in Japanese order.